 *Organic wine benefits as per Department of Human Nutrition at the University of Southampton, University of Rome’s Clinical Nutrition, University of California at Davis and University of Newcastle.

 Biodynamic movement has started before the organic one and, simply put, is similar to organic, but more of a philosophy.
 Only natural herbal treatments are allowed for the growers, every manipulation is in sync with lunar calendar.
 Biodynamic growers uses maximum synchronisation with nature and aim to create a sustainable ecosystem for any grower.
 Find Demeter logo for certified biodynamic wines.
+Browse our selection of biodynamic wines here.

 This term puzzles a lot of people, how a product made of grapes can be not suitable for vegans?
 The answer is very simple - winemakers may decide to use animal derived materials (isinglass made of fish bones, cows' intestines, dairy, eggs) for filtration, fining and clarification of the wines.